bontaq/coupons/README.md

 Memory: Total used was at 220MiB when I began, it's at 230MiB now.
 That's for the whole system including postgres, the Haskell server has stayed at 60MiB.

 Overall: Cool as a cucumber and could be pushed a lot more.
-I'm not even doing anything in parallel or using caching!
+I'm not even doing anything in parallel or using caching.

 ### Ending
 Thanks!